 The complication of clays is often avoided, minimized or simplified because no one wants to dive into their microstructure.
 Their difficulties have only become a focus over the past 20 years.
 They are present in only small amounts in the grand scheme of things, but they powerfully impact the extraction process.

 “What I found when I started doing this work is that they were little but mighty," said Kaminsky.
 "They seem to control these massive processes.”

 Overcoming the challenges of clay

 Clay plays a role throughout an entire mine.
-A muddy deposit can become slippery or unstable, and difficult to manoeuver trucks through.
+A muddy deposit can become slippery or unstable and thus difficult to manoeuver trucks through.
 Or, clay can cause choking issues when attempting to move through screens and filters.
 “In the extraction process, clays reduce the ability to extract bitumen,” said Kaminsky.
-"The more clay you have the more difficult it is to separate the bitumen.
+"The more clay you have, the more difficult it is to separate the bitumen.
 Clays make the fluid that carries them more viscous,” she said, "like swimming through Jell-O versus water."

 Finding solutions to these sorts of problems can be difficult.
 The obvious response would be to add water to dilute the effects of clay.
 However, adding more fresh water is wasteful.

 Clay and fluid fine tailings

 Kaminsky worked in research and development throughout her career before landing at NAIT.
 She has worked with all clay-related problems over her career, but her current focus is on the impact of clay on tailings.

 Clays are attributable to most of the fluid fine tailings that are present.
 Clays have a high affinity for water.
 “Even though they only make up 50 per cent of the materials in the fluid fine tailings, they take up 90 per cent of the water,” Kaminsky said.
 “There’s a lot of research now that links the volume of fluid fine tailings to the amount of clay and the level of activity of that clay.”